EricJeong05/Brain_Tumor_Segmentation/README.md

 So since the biggest bottlenecks are the attention operations, I'm going to try and create a custom fused-kernel that contains QK^t + Softmax + *V all in one kernel to reduce the repeated, expensive kernel launch overhead.
 The inspiration for this is [FlashAttention](https://github.com/Dao-AILab/flash-attention) that managed to achieve significant speedups in attention calculations.

+So here's my plan:

+1. Create a new custom_swin_unetr.py file that inherits from MONAI's original implementation of swin_unetr.py and overwrite its WindowAttention class to use my custom fused kernel

+    a. ✅ Start with creation of naive attention kernel that takes in the input tensor and computes self-attention (attn = q @ k.transpose(-2, -1)).
+Validate with PyTorch output.

+    b.
+Upgrade naive attention kernel using shared memory tiling

+    c.
+Add relative_position_bias & mask

+    d.
+Fuse it all together (QK^t, softmax, multiply V)

 ## 6. Maximizing DICE for SwinUNETR
 In the NVIDIA paper, the team used a 5-fold cross validation training & inference ensembling method to improve their DICE scores.
 So I will also try that to try and improve my DICE score.